learning-zone/java-basics/collections-questions.md

 ONE : 1
 THREE : 3
 ```
 #### Q. What are concurrent Collection Classes?
+The concurrent collection APIs of Java provide a range of classes that are specifically designed to deal with concurrent operations.
+These classes are alternatives to the Java Collection Framework and provide similar functionality except with the additional support of concurrency.

+**Java Concurrent Collection Classes**

+* BlockingQueue
+* ArrayBlockingQueue
+* SynchronousQueue
+* PriorityBlockingQueue
+* LinkedBlockingQueue
+* DelayQueue
+* BlockingDeque
+* LinkedBlockingDeque
+* TransferQueue
+* LinkedTransferQueue
+* ConcurrentMap
+* ConcurrentHashMap
+* ConcurrentNavigableMap
+* ConcurrentSkipListMap

 #### Q. What is BlockingQueue?
 How to implement producer-consumer problem by using BlockingQueue?
 #### Q. What is Queue and Stack, list their differences?
 #### Q. How can we sort a list of Objects?